whoharsh0/whoharsh0/README.md

 - 👋 Hi, I’m @whoharsh0
-- 👀 I’m interested in Web Development
+- 👀 I’m interested in Mobile Application Development
-- 🌱 I’m currently learning Python, Django
+- 🌱 I’m currently Working on Java, Kotlin, XML
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Mobile Applications
-- 📫 How to reach me Sharmarudra095@gmail.com
+- 📫 How to reach me Harsharmaa60@gmail.com

 <!---
 whoharsh0/whoharsh0 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.